gederajeg/happyr/README.md

 <img src="man/figures/README-body-part-figure-1.png" width="90%" style="display: block; margin: auto;" />

+The barplot shows the distribution of the body-part terms that are explicitly mentioned in metaphorical expressions about <span style="font-variant:small-caps;&quot;">happiness</span> in the sample.

 The following codes are used to generate Table 5-12 in Chapter 5 for the top-10 most frequent co-occurrence of body-part terms and the metaphors:

 ``` r